resurfaceio/containers/helm/resurfaceio/resurface/README.md

   - **ingress.tls.host**: string.
 Host included in the TLS certificate.
 DNS records must be updated accordingly.
 Required only if **ingress.tls.enabled** is set to `true`.
   - **ingress.tls.autoissue**: this nested subsection corresponds to the configuration needed to autoissue a TLS certificate using the cert-manager utility.
 The autoissing process is mutually exclusive with respect to the BYOC (bring-your-own-certificate) process.
     - **ingress.tls.autoissue.enabled**: boolean.
 The TLS certificate automatic issuing and renewal process can be disabled by setting this value to `false`.
 Defaults to `true`.
     - **ingress.tls.autoissue.staging**: boolean.
-The TLS certificate automatic issuing and renewal process uses the "Let's Encrypt" ACME as CA. Let's Encrypt provides both a staging and a rate-limited production environments for the certificate issuing process.
+The TLS certificate automatic issuing and renewal process uses the "Let's Encrypt" ACME as CA. Let's Encrypt provides both a [staging environment](https://letsencrypt.org/docs/staging-environment/) and a [rate-limited production environment](https://letsencrypt.org/docs/rate-limits/) for the certificate issuing process.
 By setting this value to `true` cert-manager uses the former, and by setting it to `false` it then uses the latter.
-Learn more about each Let's Encrypt environment at: https://letsencrypt.org/docs/staging-environment/ and https://letsencrypt.org/docs/rate-limits/ Defaults to `true`.
+Defaults to `true`.
     - **ingress.tls.autoissue.email**: string.
 Let's Encrypt will send notices only if a certificate is about to expire and the renewal process has failed.
 Required only if **ingress.tls.autoissue.enabled** is set to `true`.
   - **ingress.tls.byoc**: this nested subsection corresponds to the bring-your-own-certificate configuration.
 This process is mutually exclusive with respect to the autoissuing process.
 A user must supply the name of a Kubernetes TLS Secret that already exists in the same namespace.
     - **ingress.tls.byoc.secretname**: string.
 Name of an already existing Kubernetes TLS Secret to be used by the Ingress resource.
 Required only if **ingress.tls.enabled** is set to `true` and **ingress.tls.autoissue.enabled** is set to `false`.